2016 was hottest year on record

-Yes, that's a global heat record for the third year in a row, the World Meteorological Organization announced Wednesday morning.
+That means 2016 set a global heat record for the third year in a row, the World Meteorological Organization announced Wednesday morning.

-To come up with their figures the WMO combined global temperature records from various sources, including NOAA, NASA, the UK Met Office and the European weather and climate center ECMWF.
+To come up with its figures the WMO combined global temperature records from various sources, including NOAA, NASA, the UK Met Office and the European weather and climate center ECMWF.

 Temperatures over the Earth's continents and oceans in 2016 were 1.1 degree Celsius (1.98 degrees Fahrenheit) above the pre-industrial average.
 That means we are already a majority of the way to the 1.5-degree warming goal set at the Paris Climate Agreement in 2015.